sofpn/rprimer/README.md

 ### Import alignment

-The first step is to import an alignment with target sequences of interest and, if preferred, mask positions with high gap frequency.
-`readDNAMultipleAlignment()` and `maskGaps()` from Biostrings is used for this part.
+The first step is to import an alignment with target sequences of interest. `readDNAMultipleAlignment()` from Biostrings is used for this part.

 The file “example\_alignment.txt” contains an alignment of 200 hepatitis E virus sequences.